 AJM: Yeah, just word of mouth.
 Yeah.
 Kevin has a good reputation.
 He's been in business for a long time.
-And, a lot of people have grown to know me.
-And, over the years, because I do a lot of the tax work.
-You know, just by word of mouth what I've done for some of the fishermen.
-And they, "Go see Ann."
-And they come up the stairs, they tell me, "I heard of you from so-and-so."
+A lot of people have grown to know me.
+Over the years, because I do a lot of the tax work.
+Just by word of mouth what I've done for some of the fishermen.
+They, "Go see Ann."
+They come up the stairs, they tell me, "I heard of you from so-and-so."
 Yeah.
 I mean, we've advertised.
 But, it's pretty much word of mouth and a good reputation in the city.
-It's been a well-know business.
+It's been a well-known business.

-JGF: And then I imagine you don't want to tell me specifics.
+JGF: Then I imagine you don't want to tell me specifics.
 But would it be more likely that a settlement house is working with say, 50 boats or 500?
 Or somewhere in between?
 Is there sort of some standard size?